furtivegod/Test_Project-Aither/README.md

      ```

 ### 6. **Google Service Account**
-   - **GOOGLE_SERVICE_ACCOUNT**: The path to your **Google Service Account JSON file**.
+   - **GOOGLE_SERVICE_ACCOUNT_KEY**: The path to your **Google Service Account JSON file**.
 This file is required to interact with Google services such as Google Drive.
-You can get this by creating a Google Service Account in the [Google Cloud Console](https://console.cloud.google.com/) and downloading the JSON credentials.
+You can get this by creating a Google Service Account in the [Google Cloud Console](https://console.cloud.google.com/apis).

 ### 7.**Google Drive Email**
    - **Google Drive Email**: Your Email that is used in Google Drive